johnrphilip/JetBrains-Pycharm-Projects/README.md

 ### Programming Languages

-Primarily, Python is the language of instruction for this course, covering:
+Python is the language of instruction for this course, covering:

 - Basics and Essentials
 - Code Quality